malpern/cursor-mirror/readme.md

 ## Requirements

-- macOS 14.0 or later
+- macOS 14.0 or later (for macOS app)
+- iOS 17.0 or later (for iOS client)
 - Xcode 15.0 or later
 - Swift 6.0.3 or later